codemargaret/angular-zoo/README.md

 ## Support and contact details

-_If you have any updates or suggestions please contact [Margaret] or make a contribution yourself._
+_If you have any updates or suggestions please contact [Margaret](codeberry1@gmail.com) or make a contribution yourself._

-[Margaret]: mailto:margaretshelaghmcgovern@gmail.com

 ## Technologies Used